-Lifestyle Blogger
+Fashion and Lifestyle Blogger

 How mindfulness exercises may help with overeating

-Mindfulness exercises may help with Overeating.
+Mindfulness exercises may help with overeating.

 Everyone has indulgent periods that lead to overeating.
 If it occurs occasionally, there is no cause for alarm.
 If it occurs frequently, you may question whether you have a problem with excess or a "food addiction."
-Before you become alarmed, know that neither of these is a recognised medical diagnosis.
+Before you become alarmed, know that neither of these is a recognized medical diagnosis.
 In fact, the existence of food addiction is the subject of intense debate.

 If food addiction exists, it would be induced by a physiological process, and you would experience withdrawal symptoms if you stopped eating certain foods, such as those containing sugar.
 Helen Burton Murray, a psychologist and director of the Gastrointestinal Behavioural Health Programme at the Harvard-affiliated Massachusetts General Hospital's Centre for Neurointestinal Health's Gastrointestinal Behavioural Health Programme, makes the distinction.